begedin/e2e-workshop/README.md

 ## /e2e

-A cypress e2e testing setup
+A fully setup cypress e2e configuration.

+During worshop, the will go through setting up this exact environment, completely from scratch, in a new folder.

 - Requires backend to run in e2e testing mode, on `localhost:4000`
 - Requires frontend to run in dev mode, on `localhost:3000`